| || |

 • Atkinson Street, from Church Street to Denio LoopPlease note the work schedule is subject to change based on material availability, equipment, and/or weather conditions.

-Construction activity will begin in mid-May, with minor delays expected and intermittent lane closures and detours.
+Construction activity began mid-May, with minor delays expected and intermittent lane closures and detours.
 Roadway reconstruction is expected to begin in late June and last into fall.

 • Denio Loop

-Minor construction activities will begin in mid-May.
+Minor construction activities began mid-May.
 Minimal traffic impacts are expected.
 Roadway reconstruction is expected to begin in late June.

 • Washington Boulevard, from Pleasant Grove to just north of Mountain Park Drive